wrapl/minilang/docs/library/array.rst

    * If :mini:`Indexᵢ` is an :mini:`integer` then the :mini:`Indexᵢ`-th value of the next dimension is selected and the dimension is dropped from the output.

-   * If :mini:`Indexᵢ` is an :mini:`integer::range` then the corresponding slice of the next dimension is copied to the output.
+   * If :mini:`Indexᵢ` is an :mini:`integer::interval` then the corresponding slice of the next dimension is copied to the output.

    * If :mini:`Indexᵢ` is a :mini:`tuple[integer,  ...]` then the next dimensions are indexed by the corresponding integer in turn (i.e. :mini:`A[(I,  J,  K)]` gives the same result as :mini:`A[I,  J,  K]`).